Top 6 Spots for Winter Hiking in Vancouver

 Stanley Park

-Siwash Rock and the Stanley Park Seawall in winter
+An aerial view of Siwash Rock and the Stanley Park Seawall in winter.

 Get great winter views of the North Shore Mountains from Stanley Park.
 Photo: Destination Vancouver

 Go for a hike without leaving the city.
-The paved seawall around the perimeter of Stanley Park has great views of the snowy North Shore Mountains.
+The paved seawall around the perimeter of downtown's Stanley Park has great views of the snowy North Shore Mountains.
 If you're looking for more nature, hike the gravel trails through the forested interior of the park.
-You can use the trails to visit popular viewpoints like Prospect Point as well as little-known ones like the lookout platform above Siwash Rock, accessed via the Siwash Rock Trail and Merilees Trail.
+You can use the trails to visit viewpoints like Prospect Point Lighthouse and the lookout platform above Siwash Rock.
+This little-known spot can be accessed via the Siwash Rock Trail and Merilees Trail.
 Use the park map to plan your route.

 Pacific Spirit Regional Park

-A person in a yellow shirt wearing a backpack stands in the forest in Pacific Spirit Park
+A hiker in a yellow shirt wearing a backpack stands in the forest in Pacific Spirit Park.

 Enjoy forest bathing and snowy mountain views in Pacific Spirit Regional Park.
 Photo: Destination Vancouver

 Explore over 55 kilometres of trails at Pacific Spirit Regional Park at the western edge of Vancouver.
-The tree-lined paths stay snow-free and are the perfect spot to indulge in some forest bathing.
+The tree-lined paths stay snow-free and are the perfect spot for some forest bathing.
 If you're looking for dreamy winter views, follow the trails down to Acadia or Spanish Banks Beaches to admire the snowy peaks of the North Shore Mountains across Burrard Inlet.
-The trail network can get confusing, so use the park map to find your way.
+The trail network can be tricky, so use the park map to find your way.

 Lighthouse Park